Harry Colebourn: After the war

 After the war, Colebourn did post-graduate work at the Royal College of Veterinary Surgeons in London, England and then, in 1920, he returned to Canada and started a private practice in Winnipeg.
 He retired in 1945 and died in September 1947.
 He is buried in Brookside Cemetery in Winnipeg.
 There are statues of Colebourn and Winnie in Winnipeg's Assiniboine Park Zoo and at the London Zoo.
+Canada Post issued a postage stamp showing Colebourn with his bear in 1996.